 “…thank you for all your help in providing the info that we needed to get to a decision.
 I thought you were very honest in your approach, and very collaborative, and I really appreciated that.
 I would be more than happy to recommend you to anyone else as well on the basis of our interactions.”

 Launched in October 2014, mezzo-soprano Diana Moore’s fresh new website provides her with a login for full editorial control over news, performance dates and regular content pages.

-The fully responsive design was achieved using the powerful Susy framework, which is currently my preferred toolkit for clean, robust CSS layouts.
+The fully responsive design was achieved using the powerful Susy framework, which was then my preferred toolkit for clean, robust CSS layouts.

 Cristian Grajner De Sa’s new website was launched in February 2013.

 The minimal, modern design is balanced with typography that adds a classic look and feel - all supported by full content management control over pages, background photos, concert dates, gallery images and video clips.

 “You have made a daunting process very straightforward and accessible!”

 Noriko Ogawa is an internationally respected pianist who commissioned me to develop a new design and build for her English language website.